hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 Displays a description beneath the title and subtitle to communicate more detailed information about the page, link out to external documentation and resources, and capture more generic information about the page.
 Not all pages need a description, especially if the title is explicit enough.

-We recommend keeping a Page Header description to 1-2 sentences, if a longer description is required, consider linking to external documentation or moving more detailed content to an interstitial component like a [Flyout](/components/flyout)
+We recommend limiting the Page Header description to 1-2 sentences.
+If a longer description is required, consider linking to external documentation or moving more detailed content to an interstitial component like a [Flyout](/components/flyout).

 ![Page Header Description](/assets/components/page-header/page-header-description.png =700x*)